LightWave888/Research-Repo/README.md

 # Week 2
 ### Github
-*_What is Github_*
+*_What is Github?_*

 After experiencing Github, I would describe it as an online code diary and sharing platform.
 People can write and store codes, share ideas, and collaborate on ideas with coding as well.
 A great function is that it keeps track of everything, so if you are writing and storing your code in here you can at any time go back and see a particular part.
 This is very useful if your code breaks and you need to go back to where it was working fine - If you sotred it in Github you can easily find that part!
 I also found that you can link VS Code to Github so it will automatically pull it to a Github repository.
 I'm still working this out though as i didnt do it correctly and had issues with my VS code.
 I'll try getting that set up again soon.

 ### Git
-*_What is Git_*
+*_What is Git?_*

 Git is the actual software that stores your code.

-learning Github tool at first was very odd.
+Learning Github tool at first was very odd.
 I couldnt understand the point of it.
 Maybe because I never kept a diary when i was younger so i struggled to see the reason for it.
 I didnt do much on it for the first few weeks.
 I'm getting use to coming in here and writing my ideas and as i gain more skills i'll be adding more in here!
 As i get more comfortable and get to practise more code i'll be storing them in here too!

 # Week 3
 ### Python

-*_What is Python_*
+*_What is Python?_*

 Python is coding language that is very widly used, as it is easy (so they say!) to learn.
 It's name Python is related to Monthy Python!
 I love it that the coding community have agret sense of humour and like to have fun with things!

 A quick search on seek and most of the software and web development jobs are asking for Python coding experience.